 After the eggs have been peeled, carefully cut them lengthwise.
 I find using a regular serrated steak knife seems to work the best for this.
 You can slightly saw through the whites of the eggs to keep the cuts neat and clean.

 Open up all your eggs and pop the yolks out.
 Most of the time, you can just flip them upside down and the yolk pulls away with the slightest pressure.
 Otherwise, grab a spoon and carefully scoop it out.
-You want to make sure to keep the whites intact so they look nice.
-You don’t have to get every single bit out, just most of it.
+You want to make sure to keep the whites intact so your final deviled eggs look nice.
+You don’t have to get every single bit of yolk, just most of it.

 This is the super easy part of the recipe.
 To fill the egg whites I use a small ziptop bag and scoop all the filling into it.
 Then seal it up and cut a corner off to use similar to a frosting bag.